Bira/octopus-carnival/_drafts/lphr-the-last-archivist.md

 lot of the time, even in the face of adversity and grief.

 "Stortebeker" is an epithet that was applied to a historical Dutch pirate.
-It means roughly "someone who upturns cups", which in turn means someone who drinks a lot.
-Appropriate for a priest of the drunk god.
+It means roughly "upturner of cups", which in turn means someone who drinks a lot.
+Appropriate for a priest who honors the drunk god.

 ## Build Notes